Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 Computations performed involve multiple calls to the `updateAdjacencyList` function, the `returnBestNode` function and the `findNodeWithFewestAdjacents` function.
 Selected pairs of nodes are merged into `supernodes` and a `pairList` storing the pairs used for the merging process is generated.
 Returns:
--the Graph class `copyGraph` which is the graph at the `n-1` coarsening stage that will be used recursively in the uncoarsening process.
++ the Graph class `copyGraph` which is the graph at the `n-1` coarsening stage that will be used recursively in the uncoarsening process.
 It receives three parameters:
 1. the input graph to be coarsed `myGraph`.
 2. the vector `partition` storing the partition assignments for each node of the input graph to be coarsed.